Fredrik Oduya: Career

 Known as a good fighter and tough hitter, Oduya was nicknamed "Freddy Knuckles" and "The Swedish Nightmare".

 In 2000, he retired due to a back injury.
 He came out of retirement in 2004 to play in Sweden and Great Britain, before retiring again in 2007.

 Personal

 His father was originally from Kenya and was a member of the Luo ethnic group, who married a Swedish woman and they had two sons, Fredrik and Johnny Oduya.
 Both became professional ice hockey players who played for North American teams.
 Johnny has won two Stanley Cups with the Chicago Blackhawks.

+After moving back to Stockholm, Fredrik studied law at Stockholm university.

 Fredrik Oduya died in a motorcycle accident in the summer of 2011.